ilanschnell/bitarray/README.rst

 ``clear()``
-   Remove all items from the bitarray.
+   Remove all items from bitarray.

    New in version 1.4

 ``copy()`` -> bitarray
-   Return a copy of the bitarray.
+   Return copy of bitarray (with same bit-endianness).

 ``count(value=1, start=0, stop=<end>, step=1, /)`` -> int